silevis/reactgrid/README.md

   - Next.js

   At the moment we propose to use `next-transpile-modules` plugin ([docs](https://www.npmjs.com/package/next-transpile-modules#usage)).
-  Your `next.config.js` file should looks like on the listing below:
+  Your `next.config.js` file should look like on the listing below:

   ```ts
     const withCSS = require("@zeit/next-css");